resbazSQL/lc-webscraping/setup.md

 >
 {: .source}

-Alternatively, if you have another distribution of Python, you can try using pip:
+Alternatively, if you have another distribution of Python, you can try using pip (or pip3 if you're on ubuntu):

-> pip install Scrapy
+> pip install scrapy
 >
 {: .source}